awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 ## Troubleshooting<a name="fargate-logging-troubleshooting"></a>

-To confirm whether the logging feature is enabled or disabled for some reason, such as an invalid `ConfigMap`, and why it is invalid, check your pod events with `kubectl describe pod pod_name`\.
+To confirm whether the logging feature is enabled or disabled for some reason, such as an invalid `ConfigMap`, and why it's invalid, check your pod events with `kubectl describe pod pod_name`\.
 The output might include pod events that clarify whether logging is enabled or not, such as the following example output\.

 ```
 ...